yoniPini/AnomalyDetector/README.md

 			ex1/publish/        installer for user-edge (see "Pre requirements" and "Installing guide") all the folder is zipped in    ex1/publish/publish.zip
 								(except to the zip itself, of course)

+			ex1/example/		example of xml flight protocol and corresponds csv files (normal and test flight)

 Pre requirements :